David-Else/developer-workstation-setup-script/README.md

 # Developer Workstation Setup Script

+Welcome to your new **ultimate development environment**!

 ![neo-70s](./images/neo-70s.jpg)

-Welcome to your new **ultimate development environment**!
-A post-install setup script for developers that works on Fedora and all RHEL 9 clones.
-Enjoy the same software and desktop regardless of which Red Hat based distribution you choose.
+Enjoy the same software and desktop setup regardless of which Red Hat based distribution you choose.

 ## Features

-### Fedora 34+ and RHEL 9+ clones compatibility
+- Works with Fedora 36+ and RHEL 9 compatible distributions

 ![rocky-fedora-logos](./images/rocky-fedora.png)

-Works across Fedora 34+, RHEL 9+ and all clones.
 You get to choose between cutting edge Fedora or stable RHEL.

-To maintain parity with Fedora 34+, any RHEL package that's not available in a popular repository is:
+To maintain parity with Fedora 36+, any RHEL package that's not available in a popular repository is:

-- Downloaded as a binary from GitHub or another trusted source
+1. Downloaded as a binary from GitHub or another trusted source
-- Rebuilt from a compatible SRC RPM and installed from `./el9-rebuilds`
+2. Rebuilt from a compatible SRC RPM and installed from `./el9-rebuilds`
-- Downloaded as a flatpak from [flathub](https://flathub.org/home)
+3. Downloaded as a flatpak from [flathub](https://flathub.org/home)

-### Great software out of the box, easy to customize and choose your own
+- Great software out of the box, easy to customize and choose your own

 | Development                 | Browsers         | Graphics    | Sound and video | Security and backup |
 | --------------------------- | ---------------- | ----------- | --------------- | ------------------- |